Hi, I’m Margo. Winner of many Participation Trophies and quasi-proud owner of this website.

 give AF care.
 And stop wasting so much time judging yourself.

-My goal with That Seems Important is to shift your perspective of what it means to be successful and change the world.
+I created That Seems Important is to shift your perspective of what it means to be successful and make an impact.
+And talk about the stuff no one talks about.

 We'll cover things like: